 - For sealing the spring rolls, prepare a paste by mixing the all purpose flour with 1 1/2 Tbsp water and keep aside.

-- Heat a pan with oil and once the oil is hot, drop the spring rolls one by one and fry until golden brown.
+- Heat a pan with oil for deep frying.
+And once the oil is hot, drop the spring rolls one by one into the hot oil and fry until golden brown.
 As our stuffing is already cooked we need not cook the spring rolls in low/medium flame.
 You can fry them in high flame.
 Drain them on a paper napkin.

-- Enjoy hot with hot and sweet asian dip or ketchup.
+- Enjoy hot with hot and sweet asian dip or tomato ketchup or chilli sauce

 Just for reference.
 The below is the spring roll wrappers I used.
 It is not same as rice wrappers.
 This one is made from all purpose flour.
 It is similar to the Egg roll wrappers in US, which can be used as an alternative.